 The course introduces students to business activity and its role in the free enterprise system.
 The course gives an overview of economic systems, e-commerce, forms of business ownership, issues of ethical and social responsibility, global business, small business ownership, principles of management, marketing, information technology and systems, accounting, finance and business law.

-This course reviews the five functions of management (planning, organizing, staffing, leading and controlling) and the history of the development of management theory.
+This course reviews the five functions of management (planning, organizing, staffing, leading/motivating, and controlling) and the history of the development of management theory.
 It covers in detail the subset concepts and theories associated with the functions.
-The course explains the universality of management theory in its application within commercial, nonprofit, governmental and other organizational settings.
+The course explains the universality of management theory in its application within commercial, not-for-profit, governmental and other organizational settings.
 It covers management in its global applications as well as its involvement with organizational ethics and organizational social responsibility.
+Students with evidence of 2 years of management or supervision experience can have the prerequisite waived with permission of the department head.

 A study of the key areas of the law as they apply to business including analysis of the advantages and disadvantages of the “S” corporation, “C” corporation, Limited Liability Company, limited and general partnership and sole proprietorships; the Uniform Commercial Code, including the law of sales, warranties and negotiable instruments; contract law and enforceability; liability for negligence and intentional torts; purchase and sale of real estate; and bailment of personal property.